-Character design can be a tricky beast to tackle, because although many of the classic characters familiar to us all through cartoons, movies and advertising look simple, that simplicity usually belies the many hours of work that have gone into their development.
+Character design can be a tricky illustration beast to tackle.
+You may know how to draw dynamic characters, but designing your own character from scratch involves a lot of creative thinking.
+Although many of the classic characters familiar to us all through cartoons, movies and advertising look simple, that simplicity usually belies the many hours of work that have gone into their development.

 From Mickey Mouse's famous three-fingered hands – drawn to save production time when he was first developed for animations in the 1920s – to the elegant simplicity of Homer Simpson, character design has always been about keeping it simple.